Nate Lowe Player Props: Rangers vs. Giants

 Nate Lowe At The Plate

-- Among qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 18th and he is 62nd in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 18th, and he is 59th in the league in slugging.

-- Lowe has picked up a hit in 85 of 114 games this year, with multiple hits 32 times.
+- Lowe has picked up a hit in 86 of 115 games this season, with multiple hits 32 times.

+- In 39.1% of his games this year, Lowe has had at least one RBI.
+He's picked up more than one in 13.0% and driven in three or more of his team's runs in three contests.

-- He has scored in 45.6% of his games this season, with two or more runs scored in 13.2%.
+- He has scored a run in 53 games this season, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.